 This strawberry frozen yoghurt recipe is super easy to make.
 No fancy equipment needed, just your simple kitchen blender.
-It only requires 3 ingredients and 2 minutes of your time!
+It only requires three ingredients and two minutes of your time!
 It’s healthy, delicious, fruity and oh so creamy.
 The perfect thing for a hot summer’s day, or even as a quick healthy breakfast option.

 I love fro-yo.